-Your urinary sphincter and pelvic floor muscles may lose strength because of:
+Your pelvic floor muscles and urinary sphincter may lose strength because of:

 - Childbirth.
 In women, poor function of pelvic floor muscles or the sphincter may occur because of tissue or nerve damage during delivery of a child.
 Stress incontinence from this damage may begin soon after delivery or occur years later.